Ergotropy of quantum many-body scars

 The total many-body system is partitioned into two halves, $A$ and $\bar{A}$, each with $L/2$ qubits.
 We view $A$ as the target system for energy storage (i.e. ``battery''), and $\bar{A}$ plays the role of ``environment'' that interacts with $A$.
 The Hamiltonian can then be decomposed into $H = H_A + H_{\rm int} + H_{\bar{A}}$, where $H_A$ is the Hamiltonian of $A$ and $H_{\rm int}$ is the interaction between $A$ and $\bar{A}$.
 By tracing out $\bar{A}$, the target system $A$ lies in a mixed state in general: $\rho_A = {\rm tr}_{\bar{A}}\ketbra{\psi} $.

 {\it Entanglement and Ergotropy}.-- The stored energy in $A$ is a linear observable of the density matrix $E = \bra{\psi} H_A \ket{\psi} = {\rm tr}(H_A \rho_A)$.
+The interaction energy $H_{\text{int}}$ is omitted from such subsystem energy since we only consider work extraction from the subsystem $A$ itself.
 However, for a mixed state, not all the excited energy is extractable by unitary operations, which is upper bounded by the ergotropy~\cite{ErgotropyOriginalAllahverdyan2004,Touil_2022_ergotropy_correlations,D'Alessio03052016,francica2020quantum}.
 Concretely, it refers to the maximal extractable work by applying unitary operations $U_{\rm ext}$ (supported on $A$ only):

 where bound energy $Q\equiv \min_{U_{\rm ext}} \bra{\psi} U_{\rm ext}^\dag H_A U_{\rm ext} \ket{\psi}$ is interpreted as unextractable energy.
 Note that $U_{\rm ext}$ is an extrinsic unitary operation, which should be distinguished from the intrinsic time evolution generated by Hamiltonian $H_A$.
 Since $U_{\rm ext}$ is designed to lower the energy of $A$, it usually does not commute with $H_A$.
-The optimal unitary $U_{\rm ext}$ is conditioned upon the many-body reduced density matrix.
+The optimal unitary $U_{\rm ext}$ is a function of many-body reduced density matrix.
 To see this, first we go to the entanglement eigen-basis:

 with eigenvalues $p(n) = e^{-E_{{\rm ent},n}}$ that satisfy normalization condition $\sum_{n=1}^{{\rm dim} A} p(n) = 1$ with ${\rm dim}\ A$ being the Hilbert space dimension of subsystem $A$.
-As $\rho_A$ captures the bipartite entanglement between $A$ and $\bar{A}$, $H_{\rm ent}$ takes the physical meaning as the entanglement Hamiltonian, whose eigenvalues are dubbed as {\it entanglement} energy, sorted in ascending order: $E_{\rm ent, 1} < E_{\rm ent, 2} < \cdots $.
+As $\rho_A$ captures the bipartite entanglement between $A$ and $\bar{A}$, $H_{\rm ent}$ takes the physical meaning as the entanglement Hamiltonian, whose eigenvalues are dubbed as {\it entanglement} energy, sorted in ascending order: $E_{\rm ent, 1} < E_{\rm ent, 2} < \cdots $\footnote{If there is degeneracy in entanglement spectrum, reshuffling populations within a degenerate entanglement spectrum subspace leaves the ergotropy unchanged}.
 The distribution $\{ p(n) \}$ can be viewed as ``thermal'' distribution of energy $\{E_{\rm ent, n}\}$ at unit temperature.
 Unitary operation does not change the population distribution $\{ p(n) \}$, but instead changes the eigenstates.
-The optimal work extraction unitary maps these entanglement eigenstates to eigenstates of $H_A$ with energy eigenvalues $E_{n}$ in ascending order:
+The optimal work extraction unitary maps these entanglement eigenstates to eigenstates of $H_A$ with energy eigenvalues $E_{n}$ in ascending order\cite{ErgotropyOriginalAllahverdyan2004}: